 Jul 2009/Jun 2011 $23.0M

 A modified procurement model began on July 1, 2011.

 The coordinating entity procurement model began on September 24, 2012.

-We are the union for freelance spoken language interpreters contracted by Washington State to render services for Medicaid enrollees and DSHS clients pursuant to RCW 41.56.030(10).
+We are the labor union for freelance spoken language interpreters contracted by Washington State to render services for HCA-Medicaid enrollees, DSHS and DCYF clients pursuant to RCW 41.56.030(10).
 We are all small business owners working for Washington State as independent contractors.
 Through our union's advocacy, we have worked together with our state to save millions of taxpayers' dollars previously wasted on excessive administrative costs.

 Below are statements from social service and Medicaid medical interpreters on why we wanted to form our union in 2010.

 "WIth Interpreters United, WFSE, we can earn a living wage, improve our skills and restore quality and respect to our profession.
 We can negotiate for proper pay, treatment and training- including bedside manners.
 We won't have to dread going to work because they will no longer be able to arbitrarily change the rules.
 We see the waste and abuse in the current system, so we can help make sure more money is going to help people instead of being wasted.

 Without a Union, we have no voice.
 We have no power to protect ourselves, our patients or our profession.
 The union is the only answer!
 United we can win!"

 "Organized we can make policy makers listen to our opinion.
 Unorganized we are voiceless and are dealt with accordingly.